Erigeron salmonensis

 Erigeron salmonensis is a rare North American species of flowering plant in the family Asteraceae known by the common name Salmon River fleabane.
-It has been found only in the Salmon River Canyon in central Idaho.
+It has been found only in the Salmon River Canyon in central Idaho, United States.

 Erigeron salmonensis grows on ledges and cracks in north-facing cliffs.
 It is a perennial herb that can reach up to 35 cm (14 inches) tall, forming a woody underground caudex.
 The inflorescence generally contains only 1 to 3 flower heads per stem.
 Each head contains 11 to 15 white ray florets surrounding many yellow disc florets.